codeforamerica/recordtrac/README.md

 ## Run locally

-To use the application locally, from a new terminal window, run:
+To use the application locally, in a new window:

     python application.py

 You should see something similar to: